 If you’re new to cut and come again flowers, get even more details in this article, Cut And Come Again Flowers: What Are They And Which Should You Grow, then read more here to decide which to grow in your garden this year.

 All but one of the flowers on this list are annuals, and you can start all from seed.
 Some benefit from being started indoors, about six weeks before they can be planted in the garden, while others can be directly sown.

-Not only is it highly productive, but cosmos perform better when they’re grown with a bit of neglect, making them an excellent option for busy gardeners.
-They prefer average to poor soil, as too much fertility will result in overproduction of leaves and fewer blooms.
+Not only is it highly productive, but cosmos perform better when grown with a bit of neglect, making them an excellent option for busy gardeners.
+They prefer average to poor soil, as too much fertility will result in the overproduction of leaves and fewer blooms.

 They also don’t need a lot of water and are susceptible to root rot if they’re grown in boggy or overwatered soil.
 If you live in a warm climate or an area of water restriction, cosmos are the perfect flower with low maintenance needs and a profusion of blooms.